dergigi/dergigi.github.io/bitcoin/lessons/ch2-14-sound-money.md

 monetary good which, no matter how hard you try, you won't be able to produce more of.

-Bitcoin taught me that me that sound money is essential.
+Bitcoin taught me that sound money is essential.

 ---